Declaration of Independence (film)

 Declaration of Independence is a 1938 American short drama film directed by Crane Wilbur.
-It won an Academy Award at the 11th Academy Awards in 1939 for Best Short Subject (Two-Reel), and has been credited as being one of the few films relating to the American Revolution to win this award.
+The film, which depicts the 1776 adoption by the Second Continental Congress of the Lee Resolution and the United States Declaration of Independence, won an Academy Award at the 11th Academy Awards in 1939 for Best Short Subject (Two-Reel), and has been credited as being one of the few films relating to the American Revolution to win this award.

 Declaration of Independence was part of Warner Bros.'s Old Glory series, which consisted of several short films that covered American history.